mbsa-tud/tsad_platform/README.md

 * **Rescale [0, 1]**: Set maximum = 1 and minimum = 0.

 **NOTE** The data in the `test` folder gets processed with the same parameters as for the `train` data (with the exception if no train data is used).
 All channels of multivariate datasets are preprocessed independently.

+### Data augmentation

+You can further choose to transform your data in various ways (4)

 ### Data preparation for Dynamic Switch